-We may think eating tomato soup is a no-brainer healthy choice, but surprisingly there can be hidden calories and fat.
-Of course, you are still getting all of the nutritional benefits of tomatoes, such as high concentrations of the antioxidants lycopene, beta-carotene, vitamin A and vitamin C. But you also may be treating your body to copious amounts of butter, sugar, and cream, which we all know means added calories and grams of fat.
+We might think eating traditional tomato soup is a no-brainer healthy choice but, surprisingly, there can be hidden calories and fat.
+Of course, you are still getting all of the nutritional benefits of tomatoes, such as high concentrations of the antioxidants lycopene, beta-carotene, vitamin A and vitamin C. But you also might be treating your body to copious amounts of butter, sugar, and cream, which we all know means added calories and grams of fat.

 - 1 small onion (finely chopped)

 - 1 stalk celery (finely chopped)

 - 1 clove garlic (minced)

 - 1 teaspoon fresh thyme leaves

 - 2 cups nonfat, low-sodium chicken broth (or vegetable broth)